ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

       - gardening
   - name: Gary Scowcroft
     jobtitle: Engineering Manager
+    bio: >-
-    bio: Gary has an impressive 40 years of experience in the Electronics & Cable Assembly Industry.
-Since he joined us in 2017, his phenomenal wealth of knowledge has transformed the way we win new business by working with customers and supporting them with project design development.
-He ensures that the transition from engineering out to production runs absolutely seamless and that we have built a solid relationship with the customer.
+      Gary brings 45 years of invaluable experience in the Electronics and Cable Assembly industry.
+Since joining us in 2017, his vast knowledge has greatly enhanced our ability to win new business, guiding customers through project design development while ensuring a smooth transition from engineering to production.

-      Gary is a devoted grandfather and enjoys hiking and rock climbing - he also loves a bit of rock music!
+      Gary is a devoted grandfather who enjoys hiking and rock climbing, embracing the challenges of the great outdoors.
+A lover of rock music, he also finds joy in attending live performances.
     image: /img/gary-scowcroft.jpg
     interests:
       - hiking